startrug/selenium-python-framework/README.md

         self.driver.find_element(*SearchHotelsFormLocators.destination_inactive).click()
 ```
 ![Logs screenshot](https://raw.githubusercontent.com/startrug/phptravels-selenium-py/screenshots/logger.png "Logs screenshot")
-- the ability to easily generate legible and attractive test reports using Allure (for more look "Generate Test Report" paragraph below)
+- the ability to easily generate legible and attractive test reports using Allure (for more look [Generate Test Report](README.md#generate-test-report) section below)
 - tests can be run on popular browsers - Chrome and Firefox are preconfigured in DriverFactory class and both can be select in [conftest.py](tests/conftest.py), e.g.
 ```
 @pytest.fixture()